paranoidxc/ankiDeckFor.../README.md

 # ankiDeckFor...

 ## php candy func

 Current The 100 PHP functions that you have to know

 will add MORE

+## java candy

+java basic and spring + boot

+will add MORE